Consult this page for answers to the general queries you might have about membership with the Royal College of Physicians (RCP).

 Are your payments up to date?

-Existing members and fellows that are 6 or more months in arrears must settle their membership's outstanding balance to continue to access the members only areas of the website (plus CPD access and delivery of the Clinical Medicine journal).
+Existing members and fellows that are six or more months in arrears must settle their membership's outstanding balance to continue to access the members only areas of the website (plus CPD access and delivery of Commentary magazine).

 What are the pay scale thresholds for SAS doctors applying for associate membership?